C64 OS GETTING STARTED GUIDE

 Backups are for your personal use only.
 Help support software development on the Commodore 64, and don't share your backups.
 Developers — OpCoders Inc.

-C64 OS can be installed on three main families of devices: SD2IEC, IDE64 or a CMD HD or RamLink.
+C64 OS can be installed on three main families of devices: SD2IEC, IDE64 or a CMD HD or RAMLink.
 Follow the instructions for the device family you are installing to.

 For installation on VICE, see Chapter 2: Installation of the C64 OS User's Guide.

-Installation on SD2IEC
+Set up on SD2IEC

 If you have an SD2IEC and you want to use it as your C64 OS system drive, the System Card comes ready for use on your C64.
 Insert the card into your SD2IEC device.
+If your SD2IEC device uses a mini or micro SD Card slot, use a Mac or PC to transfer the contents of the original System Card to a card that is compatible with your drive.

 Load and run "c64os" from the SD2IEC device.
 It does not have to be device #8.